-NSF REU Site: Research Institute in Sociology and Social Inequality – Projects and Faculty
+NSF REU Site: Research in Social Inequality and Social Problems – Projects and Faculty

 The Texas A&M Sociology Research Experiences for Undergraduates (REU) offers summer fellowships to do world class research.

 This program was funded by the National Science Foundation (NSF) under grant #1757813 for summers 2018, 2019 and 2021, and under grant #2244231 for summers 2024, 2025 and 2026.

 Faculty Research Mentors and Research Projects

 The faculty research mentors for this project are accomplished researchers with expertise in the area of social disparities.
 They have published extensively on this topic and collectively have mentored hundreds of undergraduate and graduate student projects in this area.
 They have supervised many dozens of doctoral dissertations and supervised hundreds of students in writing articles and reports and making presentations at professional conferences.
 The following provides a brief discussion of some of the mentors and the research project opportunities they will provide to the students in our program.
 Each summer there will also be additional opportunities that are available, contingent on mentors’ availability.